ProbablePrime/interactive-keyboard/README.md

-#WARNING!!!: KBM-ROBOT which is the underlying node module that pushes the keyboard keys virtually sometimes stuck.
+#WARNING!!!: KBM-ROBOT which is the underlying node module that pushes the keyboard keys virtually sometimes gets stuck.
 A physical keypress will fix this.
 I will fix this after the Beam Controls update.

 ![logo](https://raw.githubusercontent.com/rfox90/beam-segacollection/master/img/logo.png)